HiteshPaliya/learning-git/README.md

 git commit -m "Remove file that was accidently commited"

 #Now you can add files/folders in .gitignore and it won't be uploaded from now on!
-* Learn more what to add in .gitignore: [Github's gitignore repo](https://github.com/github/gitignore)*
+* Learn more what to add in .gitignore: https://github.com/github/gitignore
 ```

 #### Viewing history